 Construction Schedule Template

 This new construction schedule template was designed to provide a very simple way to create a professional-looking road-map for multi-year projects.
 It is meant to be used for putting together an overview-type schedule for a project plan document rather than for ongoing project management.
-Check out Gantt Chart Template Pro for a more feature-packed Gantt chart tool (it also comes with an example home construction schedule).
+Check out Gantt Chart Template Pro for a more feature-packed Gantt chart tool.

 Construction Schedulefor Excel

 This template was designed to provide a very simple way to create a professional-looking road-map for multi-year projects.
 The bars in the schedule are created automatically using conditional formatting, and you can choose a color by entering a color-code in the Type column.
 Other formatting is up to you.
 See How to Use Conditional Formatting to Create a Gantt Chart.

 If you'd like to watch me create a simple Gantt chart in Excel, check out the following video on the Vertex42 YouTube channel: